V4Fire/Client/src/base/b-bottom-slide/README.md

 < b-bottom-slide :steps = [50]
 ```

-In this example, when a component is opened, it will first open at 50%, and only after user action or calling special methods, the component will open or close completely.
+In this example, when a component is opened, it first opens at 50% of its own size,
+and only after user action or calling special methods, the component is opened or closed completely.

 ### Lazy rendering